Makati City, Philippines

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Makati City involves several steps.
 First, you need to determine your budget.
 This will help you narrow down your options and focus on areas that are within your price range.
 Next, you need to decide what type of accommodation you are looking for.
 This could be a condominium, an apartment, a house, or even a room for rent.
 Each type of accommodation has its own set of advantages and disadvantages, so it's important to consider your lifestyle and personal preferences.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for properties for rent in Makati City.
 These include websites like Lamudi, Property24, and Rentpad.
 You can filter the listings based on your preferences, such as the type of accommodation, the number of bedrooms, and the price range.
 In addition to online listings, you can also consider hiring a real estate agent.
 They have access to a wide range of properties and can help you find a place that fits your needs and budget.
 Make sure to communicate your preferences clearly to your agent so they can provide you with suitable options.
 Once you've found a few potential places, arrange for a viewing.
 This will give you a chance to see the property in person and assess its condition.
 It's also a good opportunity to ask any questions you might have about the property.
 Finally, once you've found a place you like, you'll need to negotiate the terms of the lease and sign a contract.
 Make sure to read the contract carefully and understand all the terms before signing.
 If you're not comfortable with the terms, don't hesitate to negotiate or seek legal advice.
 Remember, finding a place to live can take time, so it's important to be patient and not rush the process.
-With careful planning and research, you can find a great place to live in Makati City," wrote a member in Makati City.
+With careful planning and research, you can find a great place to live in Makati City," said one expat in Makati City.

 What is a typical expat home or apartment like in Makati City?

 "A typical expat home or apartment in Makati City, is often located in a high-rise building in the central business district.
 These apartments are usually fully furnished with modern amenities such as air conditioning, high-speed internet, and cable TV.
 The living area is spacious, often featuring an open-plan design with a separate dining area.
 The kitchen is typically equipped with modern appliances, including a refrigerator, stove, and sometimes even a dishwasher.
 Bedrooms in these apartments are usually large, with plenty of storage space and often come with en-suite bathrooms.
 The bathrooms are typically modern and well-maintained, often featuring a shower and a separate bathtub.
 Some apartments may also have a small balcony or terrace, offering views of the city skyline.
 These apartments often come with access to shared facilities such as a swimming pool, gym, and sometimes even a sauna or steam room.
 Security is usually high, with 24-hour security guards, CCTV cameras, and secure parking spaces.
 The location of these apartments is one of their biggest selling points.
 They are often within walking distance of offices, shopping malls, restaurants, and other amenities.
 Despite being in the heart of the city, many apartments are designed to be quiet and peaceful, offering a respite from the hustle and bustle of city life.
 In terms of style, these apartments often feature a mix of Western and Filipino design elements.
 The interiors are usually bright and airy, with large windows letting in plenty of natural light.
 The decor is typically modern and minimalist, with a focus on comfort and functionality.
-Overall, a typical expat home or apartment in Makati City offers a comfortable and convenient living environment, with all the amenities needed for a modern lifestyle," remarked one expat who made the move to Makati City.
+Overall, a typical expat home or apartment in Makati City offers a comfortable and convenient living environment, with all the amenities needed for a modern lifestyle," commented one expat who made the move to Makati City.

 What is the average cost of housing in Makati City?